UPDATE #4 – September 15, 2020

 - Do we need to enroll in the Census, register with IHP/MyChart, and do the symptom tracker?

 Yes.
-Year-rounders and commuting workers should fill out either the FINY COVID-19 Resident Census or the FINY COVID-19 Commuting Worker Census as appropriate, at least once, and they should make sure they have a record with IHP and have a MyChart account.
+Year-rounders and commuting workers should fill out either the FINY Off-Season COVID-19 Resident Census or the FINY COVID-19 Commuting Worker Census as appropriate, at least once, and they should make sure they have a record with IHP and have a MyChart account.
 Large island employers will be assisting us in enrolling their workforces.
 Symptom check emails will be sent to everyone for whom we have an email address.

 FAQs: Symptom tracking and contact tracing